TVV1GK/DS3_AP_Maptracker/README.md

 # Dark Souls III Map Tracker Pack for PopTracker

 This is a Dark Souls III Map Tracker for PopTracker.
-Designed around the Archipelago version of the randomizer, setup for auto-tracking as well.
+Designed around [nex3's Dark-Souls-III-Archipelago-client](https://github.com/nex3/Dark-Souls-III-Archipelago-client), setup for auto-tracking as well.

 ## Installation